 What are “smart bags?”

 We’re all more connected than other, and bag manufacturers have taken notice.
-Smart bags like this one can contain a few different features, including built in scales, GPS, and more – but increasingly they also include large lithium-ion USB batteries for portable charging.
+Smart bags like this one can contain a few different features, including built in scales, GPS or other tracking tools, and more – but increasingly they also include large lithium-ion USB batteries for portable charging.

 The idea is that while traveling you’re particularly dependent on your phone, tablet, and other gizmos, but you may not be near an outlet.
 Since you’re traveling with at least one piece of luggage, building a battery/portable charger into your bag seems like a good idea on the surface.